wwwslinger/sails-aws-redshift/README.md

 ## Configuration

-The following config options are available along with their default values:
+The following config options are available, with example entries:

 ```javascript
 config: {